ericholscher/sphinx-tutorial/step-1.rst

 Step 1: Getting started with RST & Sphinx
 =========================================

-.. note:: I'm a firm beliver that tutorials should
-          make you feel like a hero in the first 30 minutes.
-          Step 1 aims to show you the power of Sphinx, and reach a moment of "kick ass!" as quickly as possible.

 Now that we have our basic skeleton, let's document the project.
 As you might have guessed from the name,